All About Computer Numerically Controlled Machine Tool Programmers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Demand for Computer Numerically Controlled Machine Tool Programmers
+Is There Job Demand for Computer Numerically Controlled Machine Tool Programmers?

 In the United States, there were 25,100 jobs for Computer Numerically Controlled Machine Tool Programmer in 2016.
 New jobs are being produced at a rate of 16.3% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Computer Numerically Controlled Machine Tool Programmer by 2026.
-Due to new job openings and attrition, there will be an average of 3,100 job openings in this field each year.
+The BLS estimates 3,100 yearly job openings in this field.

 The states with the most job growth for Computer Numerically Controlled Machine Tool Programmer are Utah, Nevada, and South Dakota.
 Watch out if you plan on working in Washington, Vermont, or Maryland.
 These states have the worst job growth for this type of profession.